pahaz/py3line/README.rst

 **PRINCIPLES**

  * AS MUCH SIMPLE TO UNDERSTAND BASH ONE LINER SCRIPT AS POSSIBLE
+ * LESS SCRIPT ARGUMENTS
- * AS MUCH EASY TO INSTALL AS POSSIBLE
+ * AS MUCH EASY TO INSTALL AS POSSIBLE (CONTAINER FRIENDLY ???)
+ * SMALL CODEBASE (less 500 loc)
- * AS MUCH SMALL CODEBASE AS POSSIBLE
+ * LAZY AND EFFECTIVE AS POSSIBLE

 Installation
 ============